blockhead123/better-scrollorama/README.md

     });
     </script>

-* 'onSceneActive' : executed when there is a scene active.
+* 'onSceneActive' : executed when there is a scene active. (not implemented yet)

     Parameters :
     + object : current box object

-* 'onSceneLeave' : executed on animation complete
+* 'onSceneLeave' : executed on animation complete.  (not implemented yet)

     Parameters :
     + object : current box object